Concurrent Scripts

 Some time ago I shared a set of useful Control Operators to use in the terminal and NPM scripts.
 This time I’ll show you a better solution for concurrent scripts.

-The old one does the job well, but what happens when each process is dumping data into the console? or what happens if one of the scripts fails?
+The old one does the job well.
+What happens when each process is dumping data into the console?
+What happens if one of the scripts fails?

-To solve these issues, concurrently help us to start multiple commands.
+To solve these issues, concurrently helps us start multiple commands.

 npm install concurrently --save

-Concurrently accepts multiple arguments closed by quotes and separated by spaces.
-It will run each command and will end if one fails.
+Concurrently accepts multiple arguments enclosed in quotes and separated by spaces.
+It will run each command and stop if one fails.

 For instance, following the same example as the Control Operators post: